 When we think of conditioning the core the first picture that generally comes to mind is a person performing endless crunches on the floor.
-Year after year, we’re taught by TV and trainers, that excessive crunching on the floor is the only true path to attaining beautiful abs.
-I’d like start by debunking this myth.
+Year after year, we’re taught by celebrity trainers and boot camps that excessive crunching on the floor is the only true path to attaining beautiful abs.

-In addition to the desire to look great, it’s important for the core to function well.
+I’m under the belief that in addition to the desire to look great, it’s just as important for the core to function well.

-The most important job the core has is to stabilize the back when lifting heavy things, twisting, bending, squatting, etc. A healthy functional core can be extremely beneficial to any person who wants to lift and play with their kids, stay active or experience a high level of performance in their sport without injury.
+The most important job the core has is to stabilize the back when lifting heavy things, twisting, bending, squatting, etc. A healthy functional core can be extremely valuable to any person who wants to lift, play with their kids, stay active or experience a high level of performance in their sport without injury.

 A deeper understanding of how our body works is essential.
 The aesthetics will always come if the function is there first.
-So start by assessing your body to find out how you can improve function, posture and stability.
+You can start by assessing your body first to find out how you can improve function, posture and stability.
 Flat abs will come much easier if you improve function first.

 Certain things like poor food choices can actually shut off your abdominal muscles and create inflammation in the gut.
 When this happens, the muscles around the intestines have to shut off to make room for the added inflammation of the organs.